espressif/vscode-esp-idf-web-extension/README.md

 `ESP-IDF-Web Monitor` ![monitor](./media/monitor.png): Start a serial monitor terminal connected to the selected serial port.
 This command can run without an opened workspace folder.
 If no serial port was previously selected, it will ask the user for the serial port to use othewise use previously selected serial port.

 `ESP-IDF-Web Flash and Monitor`: Flash binaries from selected workspace folder to selected serial port and start a serial monitor terminal to selected serial port.
 If no serial port was previously selected, it will ask the user for the serial port to use othewise use previously selected serial port.

+`ESP-IDF-Web Erase flash`: Erase the entire flash of the device on the selected serial port.
+If no serial port was previously selected, it will ask the user for the serial port to use othewise use previously selected serial port.

 `ESP-IDF-Web Select serial port`: Show the list of available serial ports for previous commands.
 The selected serial port will saved and shown in the status bar icon and re used by this extension commands.